 In Brazil and in other developing countries, the second half of the twentieth century was marked by an unprecedented expansion in demand and consequent offer/supply of higher education courses.
-This expansion is associated with a valorization of academic knowledge by the labor market, as well as to recognition of academic research as an important asset (APARECIDO et al., 2020).
-However, underdeveloped and developing countries are still characterized by significant social inequalities.
-Access to higher education is usually limited to a minor part of society, while most of the population has very low schooling and hardly reach university education (CEPÊDA; MARQUES, 2012).
+This expansion is associated with a valorization of academic knowledge by the labor market, as well as to the recognition of academic research as an important asset (APARECIDO et al., 2020).
+In developing and underdeveloped countries, significant social inequalities often restrict access to higher education to a small segment of the society, while the majority of the population has limited schooling and rarely progresses to university education.
+Economic barriers, disparities in basic education quality, cultural and social barriers, and educational policies contribute to this inequality.
+Addressing these issues requires coordinated efforts to promote equity in education from early childhood through higher education, including policies to improve access, expand financial aid programs, invest in quality education across regions, and foster a culture that values diversity and equity (KURIAKOU, 2023).

 Higher education has a strategic importance for all countries, with Higher Education Institutions (HEIs) being responsible not only for education, but also for research and development, enabling industry innovation.
 As a result, individuals who attend a HEI become more qualified and have more professional opportunities, and companies become more competitive internationally, increasing the country's Growth in Domestic Product (GDP) (GALLOUJ, 2018).
-Unfortunately, Brazil faces enormous challenges regarding higher education, research and development: low education of the population, lack of professional and technical training, and great social inequality - as reflected in educational and social statistics (ALLAIN; GRUBER; WOLLINGER, 2019).
+Unfortunately, Brazil faces enormous challenges regarding higher education, research and development, including low education of the population, lack of professional and technical training, and great social inequality - as reflected in educational and social statistics (ALLAIN; GRUBER; WOLLINGER, 2019).

 Most HEIs in Brazil are private institutions.
-Although public universities represent only 12% (299 HEIs) of all HEIs in Brazil, they are responsible for approximately 80% of all scientific production carried out in the country.
-Out of public institutions, 128 (43%) are state, 61 (20%) municipal, and 110 federal (37%) (UFCSPA, 2019).
-Moreover, public HEIs are funded by the government, and students do not pay any fees.
+Although public universities represent only 12% (299 HEIs) of all HEIs in Brazil, they are responsible for approximately 80% of the scientific production carried out in the country.
+Brazilians public HEIs are administered either by the municipality in which they are located, by the state, or by the federal government.
+Accordingly, of the 299 public HEIs in the country, 61 (20%) are "municipal", 128 (43%) are "state", and 110 (37%) are "federal" institutions (UFCSPA, 2019).
+These public HEIs are funded by the government, so students do not pay any fees.
 Thus, the role of these institutions in reducing social inequalities in Brazil is unquestionable, as they increase the chances of better employment in the future.
-In addition to the technical skills acquired in regular education curricula, it is important to realize that soft skills play a significant role in allowing students to respond to the unpredictable nature of today's work contexts and build a meaningful career for themselves and others.
+In addition to the technical skills acquired in regular education curricula, it is important to realize that soft skills play a significant role in allowing students to respond to the unpredictable nature of today's work contexts and build a meaningful career for themselves and for others.
 These soft skills can be widely acquired through public HEIs, as they are extremely qualified and universally accessible, thus allowing students to become well-prepared professionals.
 Consequently, these individuals will have better chances of being employed and having higher professional status (GAMBOA; PAIXÃO; PALMA, 2014).